 - Prior chemotherapy for AML.
 Hydroxyurea is allowed for the control of peripheral leukemic blasts in subjects with leukocytosis

 - Taking medications with narrow therapeutic windows, unless they can be transferred to other medications prior to enrolling or unless the medications can be properly monitored during the study

-- Taking known strong cytochrome P450 (CYP) 3A4 inducers or inhibitors, unless they can be transferred to other medications prior to enrolling.
+- Taking known strong cytochrome P450 (CYP) 3A4 inducers, unless they can be transferred to other medications prior to enrolling.
 For subjects taking AG-120, systemic administration of a moderate or strong CYP3A4 inhibitor requires careful monitoring of the heart rate-corrected QT interval (QTc) using Fridericia's formula (QTcF)

 - Taking P-glycoprotein (P-gp) or breast cancer resistance protein (BCRP) transporter-sensitive substrate medications unless they can be transferred to other medications within ≥5 half-lives prior to administration of AG-120 or AG-221, or unless the medications can be properly monitored during the study (with the exception of digoxin, which is not permitted for use with AG-120)